microtheta/geek-book/README.md

 npm run start
 ```

-## Demo

-A demonstration of this app can be seen [running on heroku](https://react-hot-example.herokuapp.com/), which is a deployment of the [heroku branch](https://github.com/bertho-zero/react-redux-universal-hot-example/tree/heroku).

 ## Explanation

 What initially gets run is `bin/server.js`, which does little more than enable ES6 and ES7 awesomeness in the server-side node code.
 It then initiates `server.js`.
 In `server.js` we proxy any requests to `/api/*` to the API server, running at `localhost:3030`.
 All the data fetching calls from the client go to `/api/*`.
 Aside from serving the favicon and static content from `/static`, the only thing `server.js` does is initiate delegate rendering to `react-router`.
 At the bottom of `server.js`, we listen to port `3000` and initiate the API server.